Chairperson: Diane Tunnell

 Master of Arts in Sport and Athletic Administration

 The program is designed as an interdisciplinary curriculum, grounded in the liberal arts, drawing on studies in educational and organizational theory.
 The program prepares candidates for administrative/management careers in the sport, and health industry environments.
 The emphasis of this program is on preparing candidates to administer programs in accordance with best professional practices.
-An integral part of the program is the field-based experiences (practicum) in which the candidate acquires skills and experience under the supervision of an advisor and a field administrator.
+An integral part of the program is the field-based experiences (internships) in which the candidate acquires skills and experience under the supervision of an advisor and a field administrator.

 Each applicant must submit the following materials to the School of Education Graduate Admissions Office: